ChatScript/ChatScript/WIKI/ChatScript-Command-Line-Parameters.md

 serverlogauthcode=xxxxx
 ```
 In addition to permanently turning on server logging, you can provide a cheat code in your
 input that, if it matches the serverlogauthcode, will enable server logging for that input.
+This code
+is hidden from CS processing so it will not impact NL processing.

 ```
 hidefromlog="label label2 label3"